 The fellowship program continues to participate in the National Residency Matching program and this year is accepting applications through the Electronic Residency Matching Service (ERAS) for positions starting 2010.
 In 2009 we will welcome four new fellows from Chicago Memorial, Vanderbilt and UT Southwestern pediatric residency programs.

-For more information about the fellowship program, please visit the UT Southwestern linked PHO fellowship website to provide detailed information for prospective applicants, current fellows and access to faculty and fellows research.
+For more information about the fellowship program, please visit the UT Southwestern site to provide detailed information for prospective applicants, current fellows and access to faculty and fellows research.